Dreaming381/Latios-Framework/Documentation~/Core/LatiosWorld in Detail.md

 ## LatiosWorld Creation in Detail

+When a `LatiosWorld` is created, it first scans the list of unmanaged systems and generates generic classes for `ISystemShouldUpdate` and `ISystemNewScene`.
+It also injects generic types used by the reactive systems which track collection and managed struct components into the `TypeManager` so that Unity’s ECS recognizes them, assuming they haven’t been injected already.

-When a `LatiosWorld` is created, it first creates instances of `ManagedStructComponentStorage` and `CollectionComponentStorage`.
-As their names imply, these objects store the collection components and managed struct components that can be attached to entities. `CollectionComponentStorage` also stores the `JobHandle`s and allocation flags with each collection component.
+Second, it creates a `LatiosWorldUnmanagedSystem`, which is an unmanaged system that does not update but rather governs the lifecycle of the `LatiosWorldUnmanagedImpl`.
+The impl creates instances of `ManagedStructComponentStorage` and `CollectionComponentStorage`.
+As their names imply, these objects store the collection components and managed struct components that can be attached to entities. `CollectionComponentStorage` also stores the `JobHandle`s with each collection component.

-Second, it scans the list of unmanaged systems and generates generic classes for `ISystemShouldUpdate` and `ISystemNewScene`.
-It also creates an unmanaged system providing access to the blackboard entities from a Burst `ISystem`.
+`ManagedStructComponentStorage` is lazily initialized to ensure it is initialized in a non-Burst-compiled context. `CollectionComponentStorage` can be initialized fully within Burst.

+Third, it creates `worldBlackboardEntity`.

-Third, it creates a cache of the collection component dependencies pending update of an executing `SubSystem.Dependency`’s final value.
+Fourth, it creates a cache of the collection component dependencies pending update of an executing `SystemState.Dependency`’s final value.
+The cache is stored in the impl.

-Fourth, it injects generic types used by the reactive systems which track collection and managed struct components into the `TypeManager` so that Unity’s ECS recognizes them.

-Fifth, it creates `worldBlackboardEntity`.

 Finally, it creates the `LatiosInitializationSystemGroup`, the `LatiosSimulationSystemGroup`, and the `LatiosPresentationSystemGroup` which are